 1. Prep for your migration.

 Before the move, plan out your strategy carefully to reduce the risk of any unexpected obstacles.
-Here are some preliminary steps to take to ensure a smooth migration:
+Here are some preliminary steps to ensure a smooth migration:

 - Set up your new hosting account.
 Check whether your new host offers free migration assistance.
 If so, this can be a big help in the later stages of the transfer.